Agrarian socialism: Huasteco agrarian socialism

 Indigenous Huastecan culture positioned community and local ownership above all else.
 Sharing resources and farming for the entire village was a normal occurrence in daily life.
-Due to Spanish colonization and continued imperialization from other countries, this way of life fell under great duress.
+Spanish colonization and continued imperialization from other countries made that way of life fall under great duress.
 Huastecos lost the rights to their land and faced a caste system in which they were placed at the bottom.
-In the 19th century, creole and mestizo Mexican elites oppressed Huastecans by expropriating their land and privatizing it for their own political goals.
-This included building railroads and other capital-accumulating developments.
+In the 19th century, creole and mestizo Mexican elites oppressed Huastecans by expropriating their land and privatizing it for their own political goals, which included building railroads and other capital-accumulating developments.
 The process of socialist radicalization for Huastecan peasants largely came from nationalist sentiments that arose after armed conflicts.

-After fighting in the Mexican independence war, and fighting against the U.S. and French in their respective invasions, Huastecan’s developed a sense of identity as Mexican citizens.
+After fighting in the Mexican War of Independence and against the U.S. and the French during their respective invasions, the Huastecans developed a sense of identity as Mexican citizens.
 They further developed another facet of their identity from the oppression they faced from other Mexicans.
 A combination of radicalization efforts by anarchists from Mexico City and Socialist priests, for instance, Padre Mauricio Zavala, and oppression from the creole and mestizo elite helped Huasteacans develop their peasant class consciousness.
 Their national and class identities fused together creating the spirit of rebellion based on the principles of abolishing private property, reclaiming land rights, obtaining access to government representation, and other civil liberties.
 The Huasteco people spread their ideology using pamphlets, books, and flags.
-The final root of the peasant revolution of 1879 occurred in 1876 when General Porfirio Diaz enlisted the help of peasants to overthrow the current president Sebastian Lerdo de Tejada in exchange for the return of peasant land rights.
-However, he betrayed them, choosing to implement liberal reforms that strengthened private property laws and further persecuted Huastecans instead.
-Other peasant groups, for instance, the Morelo people of Mexico experienced the same fate as the Huastecans under the dictatorship rule of Porfirio Diaz.
-These peasant groups combined their strengths and began a new socialist revolution that would abolish “any new revolutionary government that failed to address the needs of Mexico’s impoverished and politically excluded rural population…”.
+The final root of the peasant revolution of 1879 occurred in 1876, when General Porfirio Díaz enlisted the help of peasants to overthrow the current president Sebastian Lerdo de Tejada in exchange for the return of peasant land rights.

+However, he betrayed them by choosing to implement liberal reforms, which strengthened private property laws and further persecuted Huastecans instead.
+Other peasant groups, for instance, the Morelo people of Mexico experienced the same fate as the Huastecans under the dictatorship rule of Diaz.
+The peasant groups combined their strengths and began a new socialist revolution that would abolish "any new revolutionary government that failed to address the needs of Mexico's impoverished and politically excluded rural population...".